-Mix things up with this Thai Kale Salad and say goodbye to boring salads.
+Mix things up this summer with our Thai Kale Salad with crunchy cashews and say goodbye to boring salads.

-Bye-bye boring salads…helllloooooo super sexy kale salad with serious health benefits
+Helllloooooo super sexy kale salad with serious health benefits.

-Kale is one of the most nutrient dense foods you can get your hands on.
+So why do we love kale?
+Well, it’s one of the most nutrient-dense foods you can get your hands on.
 Just 1 cup (2 1/2 ounces) provides¹:

 - Vitamin K: 547 mcg (684% of the RDA*)

 - Vitamin A: 10,302 IU as beta-carotene (260% of the RDA)

 - Vitamin C: 80 mg (134% of the RDA)

 - Calcium: 91 mg (5% of the RDA)

 - Manganese: 0.5 mg (26% of the RDA)